Milkrun

-MILKRUN (stylised in capitals) is an Australian grocery delivery company, which also serves New Zealand.
-It was founded in 2021, and in May 2023 it was bought by Woolworths.
+Milkrun (stylised in capitals) is a grocery delivery company operating in Australia and New Zealand.
+It was founded in Sydney in 2021, and has been owned by Woolworths Group since 2023.

 History

-MILKRUN was founded by Dany Milham.
-After raising $11 million in June 2021, MILKRUN launched in September 2021 in Sydney.
+Milkrun was founded by Dany Milham.
+After raising $11 million in June 2021, Milkrun launched in September 2021 in Sydney.
 It received $75 million in a series A round by Tiger Global in early 2022.
 Later in 2022 it attempted raising more capital but failed.
 Originally only available in Sydney, coverage soon expanded to Melbourne.
-MILKRUN originally promised 10-minute deliveries, but they had to remove the promise in June 2022 to reduce costs, as it was running at a loss on every order.
-That month they started delivering alcohol with the hope that it would improve MILKRUN's losses.
+Milkrun originally promised 10 minute deliveries, but they had to remove the promise in June 2022 to reduce costs, as it was running at a loss on every order.
+That month they started delivering alcohol with the hope that it would improve Milkrun's losses.

-In February 2023 MILKRUN started laying off 20% of its staff due to financial difficulties.
-In April, just 18 months after it initially launched, MILKRUN closed, citing worsening economic conditions.
-It had more than 400 employees, and the company was able to pay them as well as MILKRUN's suppliers.
-MILKRUN's competitors were also having financial difficulties and were shutting down.
+In February 2023 Milkrun started laying off 20% of its staff due to financial difficulties.
+In April, just 18 months after it initially launched, Milkrun closed, citing worsening economic conditions.
+It had more than 400 employees, and the company was able to pay them as well as Milkrun's suppliers.
+Milkrun's competitors were also having financial difficulties and were shutting down.
 The company was also facing competition from major supermarkets, such as Woolworths' Metro60 which was launched in Sydney.

-In May 2023, several weeks after closure, Woolworths bought MILKRUN, reportedly for $10 million.
-Woolworths merged the customer bases of MILKRUN and Metro60—Woolworths' competitor to MILKRUN—and rebranded Metro60 to MILKRUN.
-By July MILKRUN was launched in New Zealand, originally only in Wellington and central Auckland.
+In May 2023, several weeks after closure, Woolworths bought Milkrun, reportedly for $10 million.
+Woolworths merged the customer bases of Milkrun and Metro60—Woolworths' competitor to Milkrun—and rebranded Metro60 to Milkrun.
+By July Milkrun was launched in New Zealand, originally only in Wellington and central Auckland.
 Service rolled out to other regions in the months after.

-In November 2024, MILKRUN entered a partnership with the Endeavour Group's Jimmy Brings liquor delivery service which saw the Jimmy Brings range added to MILKRUN.
-Jimmy Brings was fully integrated into MILKRUN on 28 November 2024 meaning purchases were only be available through MILKRUN.
+In November 2024, Milkrun entered a partnership with the Endeavour Group's Jimmy Brings liquor delivery service which saw the Jimmy Brings range added to Milkrun.
+Jimmy Brings was fully integrated into Milkrun on 28 November 2024 meaning purchases would only be available through Milkrun.

 Operations

-MILKRUN is a grocery delivery platform which says it can deliver within an hour.
+Milkrun is a grocery delivery platform which says it can deliver within an hour.
 In New Zealand, orders are subject to a $7 shipping fee, and are picked from Woolworths stores and transported with Uber.
 Due to this, the delivery drivers are not unionised.
-MILKRUN previously delivered groceries using electric scooters and bikes.
+Milkrun previously delivered groceries using electric scooters and bikes.